ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/intro.md

 Error: This value escapes its region
 ```

-Most allocations in OCaml can be stack-allocated: tuples, records, variants,
+Most allocations in OxCaml can be stack-allocated: tuples, records, variants,
 closures, boxed numbers, etc. Stack allocations are also possible from C stubs,
 although this requires code changes to use the new `caml_alloc_local` instead of
 `caml_alloc`.
 A few types of allocation cannot be stack-allocated, though,